apokochito/bash/README.md

   - Bash

     Bash is a command language interpreter.
 It is widely available on various operating systems and is a default command interpreter on most GNU/Linux systems.
-The name is an acronym for the **‘Bourne-Again SHell’**.
+The name is an acronym for the ‘Bourne-Again SHell’.

   - Shell